 For women struggling with a female penetration problem, they may come across the terms vaginismus, dyspareunia, and genito-pelvic pain/penetration disorder (GPPPD) in their research.
 They might wonder if these terms refer to the same condition, or if not, how they are related to one another.

-The most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5)*, published in 2013, no longer includes a specific definition for vaginismus.
+The names and classifications of conditions change periodically in medical fields.
+The most recent edition of the DSM-5* changed some of the sexual dysfunction definitions and no longer includes a specific definition for vaginismus.
 In fact, the term vaginismus does not appear at all.
-Instead, the condition is listed under a more general classification of sexual pain disorders—dyspareunia—and referred to as genito-pelvic pain/penetration disorder (GPPPD).
+Instead, the equivalant condition is listed under a more general classification of sexual pain disorders—dyspareunia—and referred to as genito-pelvic pain/penetration disorder (GPPPD).